epiglottis-cartilage/armada-engine-prototype/README.md

 - `resources` : contains all assets, such as models, textures, audio, animations, CGs, etc.
 Noticed that this directory is not sync up.
 You are encouraged to use your own assets.

-- `Sources` : contains all actual code. `engine` is the armada engine itself, `examples` are some demo & tests to show how to use the engine.
+- `Sources` : contains all actual code. `Engine` is the armada engine itself, `Examples` are some demo & tests to show how to use the engine. `Thirdparty` contains some of the external library.

 ## Cross-platform Build
 This engine is both compiled and run cross-platform.
 It relys on `cmake` to find dependencies and build for each platform.